lazychaser/laravel-nestedset/README.markdown

 #### Inserting before or after specified node

-You can make a `$node` to be a neighbor of the `$neighbor` node using following methods:
+You can make `$node` to be a neighbor of the `$neighbor` node using following methods:

-_Neighbor is existing node, target node can be fresh.
-If target node is exists, it will be moved to the new position and parent will be changed if it's needed._
+*Neighbor is existing node, target node can be fresh.
+If target node is exists, it will be moved to the new position and parent will be changed if it's needed.*

 ```php
 # Explicit save